Effective field theory with resonant P-wave interaction: Abstract

 \section{Abstract}

-A new effective field theory has been developed to describe shallow $P$-wave resonances using nonlocal, momentum-dependent two-body potentials.
-This approach is expected to facilitate many-body calculations and has been demonstrated to converge and to be renormalizable in perturbative calculations at subleading orders.
-The theory has been applied to the neutron-alpha system, with good agreement found between its predictions and a phase-shift analysis of neutron-alpha elastic scattering.
-In the three-body system consisting of two neutrons and an alpha particle, the nonlocal potential in this framework has been found to recover the same qualitative features as previously shown with energy-dependent formulations.
+A new effective field theory is developed to describe shallow $P$-wave resonances using nonlocal, momentum-dependent two-body potentials.
+This approach is expected to facilitate many-body calculations and is demonstrated to converge and to be renormalizable in perturbative calculations at subleading orders.
+The theory is applied to the neutron-$\alpha$ system, with good agreement found between its predictions and a phase-shift analysis of neutron-$\alpha$ elastic scattering.
+In the three-body system consisting of two neutrons and an $\alpha$ particle, the nonlocal potential in this framework is found to recover the same qualitative features as previously shown with energy-dependent formulations.